-Nephrolithiasis is a condition in which a hard mass (kidney stone) forms in the urinary tract.
-Low urinary volume, high urinary concentrations of crystal-forming substances (e.g. calcium, oxalate, phosphate, sodium and uric acid), low urinary concentrations of crystal-inhibiting substances (e.g. citrate and magnesium), and low urinary pH favour stone formation.
+Nephrolithiasis is a condition in which a hard mass (kidney stone) forms in the urinary tract (1,2).
+Risk factors for stone formation include low urinary volume, high urinary concentrations of crystal-forming substances (e.g. calcium, oxalate, phosphate, sodium and uric acid) and low urinary concentrations of crystal-inhibiting substances (e.g. citrate and magnesium) (1,2).

 There are different types of kidney stones, with calcium oxalate stones being the most common (1,2).
 Stone formation